Pinterest Hidden Image

 Another trick is to shake the pacifier a little bit inside the baby’s mouth.

-Both these tricks trigger the baby’s instinct to suckle.
+Both these tricks trigger the baby’s instinct and natural behavior to suckle.

 5. Make it tasty